chameleon-tbn/CompatibilityReport/README.md

 * Review of subscribed mods with the catalog information.
 * HTML and/or text report, sorted by mod name.
 Split into multiple categories, based on issue severity.
 * Mod options for easy access to reports, catalog download, feedback via report-form or on discord, links to recommended mods and also broken mods.
+* Button to create a .zip file with most important logs for support that will be stored on desktop.
 * Support for mod groups, to allow different editions (e.g. stable and test) of mods as mod requirement.
 * Basic translation frame work (UI and catalog standard fields.
 Languages for notes will be integrated later)
 * Catalog Updater method (for mod maintainers only), based on web crawling the Steam Workshop and CSV import.